microsoft/axe-windows/docs/AutomationReference.md

 The `WithAlwaysSaveTestFile` method returns the  `Config.Builder` configured to always save a test file.

+##### `WithTestAllChromiumContent`

+Cause all Chromium HTML content to be included in scan results.
+The default is to omit Chromium HTML content from the scan results.
+This is intended only for use by browser development teams and should be omitted in other scenarios.

+###### Return object

+The `WithTestAllChromiumContent` method returns the  `Config.Builder` configured to always save a test file.

 ##### Build

 Build an instance of `Config`.